zopefoundation/zopetoolkit/README.txt

 ================

-The Zope Toolkit is a set of libraries maintained by the Zope project for building web frameworks and application servers.
+The Zope Toolkit is a set of libraries maintained by the Zope project for building web applications, web frameworks and application servers.

 This directory contains the definition of the Zope Toolkit in the file `ztk.cfg`.
 It specifies the list of packages included in the ZTK and packages